shams-nahid/My-Daily-AWS-Study/Decoupling Application/01 SQS.md

 - Message can be consumed by `AWS Lambda`, `EC2 Instance`
 - Consumer can pull max `10 messages` at a time
 - After process the message, the consumer has to delete the message, otherwise the message will be appeared in the queue again
+- Can be use to handle extended number of db writ operations

 ### Security